Take Control of Your Student Debt

 The Public Service Loan Forgiveness (PSLF) program forgives the remaining balance of eligible federal student loans after a borrower has made 120 qualifying payments (about 10 years’ worth) while the borrower is working full-time with a qualifying public service or nonprofit employer.

-On October 6, 2021, the U.S. Department of Education announced changes to the PSLF program.
 The Savi tool is up to date on the new changes to help you learn whether you qualify.

 Learn more about Public Service Loan Forgiveness.